-Agatha ran over budget and over schedule, and eventually, the project was taken out of Dustin Hoffman's control.
-There were lawsuits and delays in post production.
-Eventually, director Michael Apted managed to calm the waters enough to convince Hoffman to complete the picture.
-See more
+This movie ran over budget and over schedule, and eventually, the project was taken out of Dustin Hoffman's control.
+There were lawsuits, and delays in post-production.
+Eventually, Director Michael Apted managed to calm the waters enough to convince Hoffman to complete the movie.
+See more »

 When typing about the 1st meeting with A.C., he's using only his index fingers and they stay in the center of the keyboard.
 See more »

 Why don't you charge the Colonel with obstructing the police?

 Yes, I might.
 On the other hand, it could be just the natural behavior of an arrogant overbearing high-ranking sod.
 Keep that off the record, by the way.

 In 1926, when her marriage with a stiff colonel has run down, Agatha Christie mysteriously vanishes.
 In the middle of both police and public investigation after the famous writer, an American journalist finds her in a Harrogate spa-hotel where, under a pseudonym, she prepares an elaborate revenge against her husband's lover.